arafatm/arafatm.github.io/_articles/health/westside.barbell.book.of.methods.md

 This is followed by pushing the triceps, lats, and delts to the max.

-There are three main methods of restoration:
+### There are three main methods of restoration:

-Anabolic: This is, of course, out of the question for the truly drug-free lifter.
+- _Anabolic_: This is, of course, out of the question for the truly drug-free lifter.

-Therapeutic: This includes massage, sauna, whirlpool, ice, electric stimulation, and so forth.
+- _Therapeutic_: This includes massage, sauna, whirlpool, ice, electric stimulation, and so forth.

-Small workouts: these should last 20–30 minutes and should be done 24 hours after major workouts.
+- _Small workouts_: these should last 20–30 minutes and should be done 24 hours
+  after major workouts.

 In the old Soviet system, 10–16 workouts per week were prescribed.
 In football, three a day workouts are quite common.

 you can work the legs everyday as long as you switch exercises.

-Large muscle groups can be trained every 72 hours and smaller muscle groups every 24 hours or less.
+> Large muscle groups can be trained every 72 hours and smaller muscle groups
+> every 24 hours or less.

 for benching only, add two workouts per week.
 They must consist of special exercises for the pressing muscles: triceps, delts, lats, upper back, and abs.